 Salary budgets are monitored through the normal budget management processes by line managers.
-Members and senior officers regularly consider the Medium Term Financial Strategy and in particular to consider ways to reduce costs to the council.
+Members and senior officers regularly consider the Medium Term Financial Strategy and in particular to consider ways to reduce costs to the Council.

-As required by the Equality Act 2010 the council undertakes an equal pay audit of salaries annually which is published on the council's web site.
+As required by the Equality Act 2010 the Council undertakes an equal pay audit of salaries annually which is published on the Council's web site.
 This helps to identify whether there are significant differences in any employees that have the protected characteristics.
-In 2016 the government published further regulations that will require a snapshot of data to be taken as at 5th April 2017 and this will be published on the internet through a government equal pay portal.